leejones/pipefitter/README.md

 # Pipefitter

-A tool for the asset pipeline for avoiding unnecessary compilation runs.
+A command-line tool that avoids unnecessary compiles when using the Rails Asset Pipeline.

 ## Installation